STD symptoms: Common STDs and their symptoms

 Genital herpes symptoms

 Genital herpes is highly contagious and caused by a type of the herpes simplex virus (HSV).
 HSV enters your body through small breaks in your skin or mucous membranes.
 Most people with HSV never know they have it, because they have no signs or symptoms.
 The signs and symptoms of HSV can be so mild they go unnoticed.
 When signs and symptoms are noticeable, the first episode is generally the worst.
 Some people never experience a second episode.
-Other people, however, can experience episodes over a period of decades.
+Other people, however, can experience recurrent episodes over a period of decades.

 When present, genital herpes signs and symptoms may include: